Code-Institute-Submissions/Gaudi-In-a-Day/README.md

 **About**: This section covers a little bit about Antoni Gaudi and a link to his Wikipedia webpage if the user wishes to find out more about him.

+**Gallery**: This section shows 3 clickble images that when clicked will take them to the chosen image with information on what to do in  that part of the day.

 **Contact**: Is a section to ask for more information on how it works, speak to us or how to book the day.

 ## Existing Features